 If the land or property is not owned or maintained by Glasgow City Council (GCC) please visit the The Registers of Scotland website to establish the ownership.

-Please visit the SNH website for advice.
+Please visit the Non Native Species website for advice.

 If you find Giant hogweed growing on land owned or maintained by us which is in close proximity of your own property please contact us.